- This event has passed.

 You’ve heard of a birth doula, but what about a death doula?
 It’s a profession that has only recently begun making its way to the mainstream, but one that is highly poignant.
 Death doulas serve an important role in end-of-life care, helping individuals and families to navigate the uncharted territory of the dying process.
 But what exactly does a death doula do?

 Join us for a panel discussion that sets out to answer this question, and provide first-hand insight into the role of the death doula.
-Panelists and deathcare professionals Dina Stander, Lashanna Williams, Trace Barbour Aguila, and Maria Salas—will take us through their experiences advocating for compassion and community within the death and dying process.
+Panelists and deathcare professionals Dina Stander, Lashanna Williams, Ori Aguila, and Maria Salas—will take us through their experiences advocating for compassion and community within the death and dying process.

 Free.
 A Zoom link will be in your confirmation email upon registration.